gporrata/rambo/README.md

 # Rambo

 This project is an attempt to create high order functions similarly as [rambdax](https://selfrefactor.github.io/rambdax) but for [v](https://vlang.io/).
-Yes I'm from the 80s.
-What's more 80's than Rambo?
-True. lol

 ## Conventions